intel/QAT_Engine/README.md

     git clone https://github.com/openssl/openssl.git

-It is recommended to checkout and build against the OpenSSL\* 1.1.1 git tag specified in the release notes.
-Versions of OpenSSL\* before OpenSSL\* 1.1.0 are not supported.
+It is recommended to checkout and build against the OpenSSL\* git tag specified in the Software Requirements section.
+OpenSSL\* Version 1.1.1 and 3.0 are only supported.

 Due to the nature of the Intel&reg; QAT OpenSSL\* Engine being a dynamic engine it can only be used with shared library builds of OpenSSL\*.